Geen fotobeschrijving beschikbaar.

 Categorie:SF-snufjes }, Robotics and A.I.
 Artificiel Intelligence ( E, F en NL )

-Klik hier om een link te hebben waarmee u dit artikel later terug kunt lezen.Artificial Intelligence can tell you your blood pressure, age, and smoking status — just by looking at your eye
+Klik hier om een link te hebben waarmee u dit artikel later terug kunt lezen.BDSM, Sex Robots, and the Three Laws of Robotics

 0 1 2 3 4 5 - Gemiddelde waardering: 0/5 - (0 Stemmen)